 Another 240Hz beast

 With well over half of our analyzed pros using 240Hz monitors it’s not surprise that another one pops up on this list.
 ASUS manages to get in on the CS:GO action with their ROG Swift PG258Q.
-The ROG Swift is currently used by (among others) the entire NiP team, and it seems like they’re using it for a very good reason.
+This monitor has found its way to the desk of many professionals, and if you look at the specs you can definitely see why that is.

 The ROG Swift PG258Q is the third (or the second, if you don’t count the BenQ Zowie XL2540) flagship monitor to enter this list.
 It’s got a 24.5″ display, 240Hz refresh rate with a 1ms response time and plenty of connectivity options, including DisplayPort.

 The display itself can be tilted, pivoted, and swiveled in all directions (as it should) and offers a beautiful and crisp image, making sure you’re never going to have one of those ‘what just flew past me?’ moments again.